Fitness to Practise

-If you are a health practitioner and you believe that a nurse may pose a risk of harm to the public by practising below the required standard of competence, you may provide the Council of your concerns.
+If you are a health practitioner and you believe that a nurse may pose a risk of harm to the public by practising below the required standard of competence, you may provide the Council with reasons for your concerns.

 The nurse may have conditions included in their scope of practice (such as employer support and monitoring of the health condition) to enable them to practise safely in a supportive place of employment.
 In serious cases, nurses may have their registration suspended until they are well enough to return to practice.

-Information about this process is in the Downloads section on this page.
+Information about this process is in the Downloads on this page.

 Health and Disability Commissioner